Laure Saint-Raymond: Biography

 Laure Saint-Raymond studied in Paris, entering École Normale Supérieure in 1994.
 In 1996, she received a Master's degrees in plasma physics from Versailles Saint-Quentin-en-Yvelines University and in applied mathematics from Pierre and Marie Curie University.
 In 2000 she finished her Ph.D. in applied mathematics at Paris Diderot University, under the supervision of François Golse.

 She worked for two years for the French National Centre for Scientific Research, and was named in 2002 full professor of mathematics at the Pierre and Marie Curie University at the age of 27.
 In 2007, she moved to the École Normale Supérieure, and is now professor at the École Normale Supérieure de Lyon.
 In 2021, she joined the Institut des Hautes Études Scientifiques in Bures-sur-Yvette, France as permanent professor, the first woman to hold that position in the history of the Institute.

 She is the mother of six children.

 Awards and honors

-Her work has been recognized by many prestigious international awards, notably the Fermat Prize and the Bôcher Memorial Prize.
+Her work has been recognized by many international awards, notably the Fermat Prize and the Bôcher Memorial Prize.
 In 2013, she was elected to the French Academy of Sciences, and in 2014 was an invited speaker at the International Congress of Mathematicians.
 A partial list of her awards and honors include: